chiaolun/science_notes/logseq/version-files/base/pages/2025 spring physics lectures.md

 		  logseq.order-list-type:: number
 		- If two bodies exert forces on each other, these forces have the same magnitude but opposite directions. logseq.order-list-type:: number
-	- What happens during a collision between two objects of the same mass?
+	- What happens during a collision between two objects?
 		- ((67734f35-aa88-42fb-96ea-69aeb737b833))
 		- One object exerts a force on another object
 - Classes